Argentina Global Business Entities Guide Spain Private Limited Company

 What is the title of the applicable company registry?

 Commercial Registry (Registro Mercantil).
-Please note that there is a Commercial Registry for each province in Spain (Madrid, Barcelona, Málaga etc.).
+Please note that there is a Commercial Registry (Registro Mercantil) for each province in Spain (Madrid, Barcelona, Málaga etc.).
+Yes, the Commercial Registry is a public body which depends on the Ministry of Justice.

 What is the title of the executive body and its members?
 What are their main duties, tasks and responsibilities?